schellt/backmap/README.md

 			Skips read mapping
 			Overrides -nh
-			Technologies will recognized correctly if filenames end with .pb(.sort).bam or .ont(.sort).bam for PacBio and Nanopore respectively.
+			Technologies will recognized correctly if filenames end with .pb(.sort).bam, .hifi(.sort).bam or .ont(.sort).bam for PacBio CLR, PacBio HiFi and Nanopore respectively.
 Otherwise they are assumed to be from Illumina.

 	All mandatory options except of -a can be specified multiple times